 - Up to $30,000 in fines

-If the robber causes serious physical injury during the robbery, or is armed or claims to be armed with a deadly weapon, dangerous instrument, or item that would lead a reasonable person to believe the robber is armed (such as a fake gun or knife), this called robbery in the first degree as defined by Ala.
-Code Ann. § 13A-8-41.
+If the robber causes serious physical injury during the robbery or is armed or claims to be armed with a deadly weapon, dangerous instrument, or item that would lead a reasonable person to believe the robber is armed (such as a fake gun or knife), this called robbery in the first degree as defined by Alabama Code § 13A-8-41.

 - Ten years to life in prison

 - Mandatory minimum of 20 years in prison if a gun or other deadly weapon is used